-To create a PostScript file from a layout, display the PDF pane of the Preferences dialog box (QuarkXPress/Edit > Preferences) and check Create PostScript File for Later Distilling.
-When you choose File > Export > Layouts as PDF, QuarkXPress generates a PostScript file with the name and location you specify rather than creating a PDF file.
+To create a PostScript file from a layout, display the PDF pane of the Preferences dialog box (QuarkXPress/Edit > Preferences > Application > PDF) and check Create PostScript File for Later Distilling under PDF Workflow.
+When you choose File > Export as > PDF, QuarkXPress generates a PostScript file with the name and location you specify rather than creating a PDF file.